Pax1601/DCSOlympus/README.md

 Read through [Setup Troubleshooting](https://github.com/Pax1601/DCSOlympus/wiki/Setup-Troubleshooting) for common issues and solutions.

-Read through the [Olympus User Guide](https://github.com/Pax1601/DCSOlympus/wiki/2.-User-Guide) to learn how to use Olympus.

 If you're still having issues after trying the steps above, please post in the ⁠community-support channel with the following:

 A detailed description of your issue